 Select Your Council Members

 - Think of the things you want in life, specifically in each area where you're currently feeling the most need: family, friends, career, finances, health, spirituality, etc.

 - Think of people who, in these areas that you've selected, inspire you to be your best in that particular area.
-So, for example, if you're struggling with your fitness game and mental toughness then maybe Elliott Hulse is your guy.

 - Do some homework on each member of your mental mastermind.
 Now Napoleon Hill went next level with this step, painstakingly studying the lives of his counselors so that they really became dynamic personalities within his meetings.
 I agree that this is a smart thing to do if you want to get the most from this practice, but I also think you can build in these details over time.